nerissa29/reading-notes/class-15.md

 }
 ```

 ### What is the flow of props?

 Props data flow in one-way, from parent to child; it is also known as the unidirectional flow.

+## Things I want to know more about
+I want to see this information being used or applied in a code.

 [^1]: [Component-Based Architecture](https://www.tutorialspoint.com/software_architecture_design/component_based_architecture.htm)
 [^2]: [What is “Props” and how to use it in React?](https://itnext.io/what-is-props-and-how-to-use-it-in-react-da307f500da0)